-the eastern and western power grids.
-Three FCFs, namely Sakuma FCF and Higashi-Shimizu FCF in Shizuoka Pref. and Shin-Shinano FCF in Nagano Pref., operate to convert After the Great East Japan Earthquake, to strengthen the east-west grid connection, the capacity of FCFs is planned to be expanded to 2,100 MW by FY2020.
+The frequency of grid power differs between eastern and western Japan, namely 50 Hz and 60 Hz respectively.
+This difference has a historical root in that the Tokyo area adopted German-made generators at the beginning of the electricity business while Osaka chose US-made ones.
+Therefore, Frequency Converter Facilities (FCF) are necessary to connect the eastern and western power grids.
+Three FCFs, namely Sakuma FCF and Higashi-Shimizu FCF in Shizuoka Pref. and Shin-Shinano FCF in Nagano Pref., operate to convert the frequency

+After the Great East Japan Earthquake, to strengthen the east-west grid connection, the capacity of FCFs is planned to be expanded to 3,000 MW by FY2027.